-3.5.3.1 C3233 SBO XT
+3.5.2.1 C3233 SBO XT

-The C3233 panel mount SBO XT (Figure 3-16) holds eight KUP-type momentary or 4 KUL-type latching-relays.
+The C3233 panel mount SBO XT (Figure 3-18) holds eight KUP-type momentary or 4 KUL-type latchingrelays.
 When equipped with momentary-relays, it provides four momentary SBO control outputs and when equipped with latching-relays, it provides four latching outputs.
 It can also be equipped with KUEP-type relays for high-current DC applications.
 Its normal contact arrangement is a dual form A for KUP with KUL-type relays and single form X with KUEP-type relays.
 The SBO XTs are connected together with standard ribbon cables in a daisy-chain.
-J3 of a C3233 XT is attached to J1 of the next half size XT, while J2 is tied to J1 of the next XT in the daisy chain.